haandol/honey/README.md

 ### Command

-Hongmoa support multiple commands for a function
+Hongmoa supports multiple commands for a function

 ```python
 @on_command(['하이', 'hi', 'hello'])